Of the various qualities attributed to Empedocles, humility was not one of them. He is quoted as saying:

-The ontological problem concerns the idea of Being and non-Being.
+However, the ontological problem concerns the idea of Being and non-Being.
 Motion or change is necessary in order for object O at point 1, p1, to end up at point 2, p2.
-Before this motion occurs, object O is at p1 which means that Being exists at that point while p2 is characterized by non-Being.
-After the motion occurs, p1 is characterized by non-Being and p2 by Being, which means that Being went out of existence at p1 and came into existence at p2.
+Before this motion happens, object O is at point p1, indicating the presence of Being at that point, while non-Being characterizes p2.
+After the motion happens, non-Being characterizes p1, and Being characterizes p2.
+This means that Being ceases to exist at p1 and comes into existence at p2.

 So, as the argument goes, in order to have motion or change, Being would have to be able to come into existence and pass out of existence.
 Because kinesis connected Being and non-Being, some of the Greeks like Parmenides saw motion as indefinite or indeterminate.
-This was the problem to be solved by Parmenides’ successors.
+The challenge that Parmenides’ successors had to solve was this.
 It wasn’t enough to just have primordial physical substances at the beginning for without motion, nothing else could arise from those substances.

 Anaxagoras tried to solve the problem by developing a quasi-theistic universal Mind that was above all things.
 In its transcendence, the Mind could provide motion for the entire cosmos.

 Empedocles came up with a completely different and more dramatic solution to Parmenides’ motion problem: Love and Strife.